Our Pharmaceuticals business discovers, develops and makes medicines to treat a broad range of the world's most common acute and chronic diseases.

 The business generated sales of £16.1 billion in 2016, representing 58% of the total turnover of the Group.

 The business is made up of innovative and established medicines and holds leading positions in respiratory disease and HIV.
-Our Pharmaceuticals R&D organisation drives the discovery and development in several core areas of research: respiratory, HIV and infectious diseases, oncology, immuno-inflammation, respiratory and rare diseases.
+In our Pharmaceuticals R&D organisation, 80% of research spending focuses on two current therapy areas: respiratory and HIV/infectious diseases; and two potential areas: oncology and immuno-inflammation.

 The global pharmaceuticals market is vast.
 The biggest areas of growth over recent years have been from the emerging markets and Asia Pacific regions.